gambhir/CarND-LaneLines-P1/README.md

 Overview
 ---
-The solutions provided in the drop implements a lane detection algorithm.
+The solutions implements a lane detection algorithm.

 The Project